fast-minimum-variance: Solving Minimum Variance Portfolios Fast¶

 from the budget constraint, avoiding the full saddle-point system.

-is significantly faster for the standard long-only problem.
+c) is faster for the standard budget + long-only problem.

 Benchmarks¶